 Thus, when SPIGEN reached out to me to take a look at the newest member of their backpack lineup - the Coated Backpack ($99, SPIGEN, Amazon) - I was all in.
+Plus, I thought it would be good to see how they improved on the Kalasden series that I reviewed back in May.
 Read More

 About a month ago, I reviewed a unique backpack called Solid Gray.
 It isn't a typical backpack by any standards - it's a unique hardshell pack made of a solid piece of extremely durable polypropylene plastic.
 Its eye-catching, futuristic design makes it one of a kind, and the overall layout is well thought-out given the nature of the bag.

 Now, it's your chance to grab this unique carry-all for absolutely nothing, because thanks to the awesome guys at Solid Gray, we have one to give away.